After Wisdom Tooth Removal

 3 Hours Later: Ibuprofen dosage

 After general anesthetic or I.V. sedation, liquids should be initially taken until the effects of the oral numbing medication has worn off.
 Do not use straws.
 Drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical sites.
+Until the local anesthesia (numbness) goes away you should mainly eat food that can be swallowed without a lot of chewing (pudding, yogurt, mashed potatoes, ice cream, etc.).
 High calorie, high protein intake is very important.
 Nourishment should be taken regularly.
 You should prevent dehydration by taking fluids regularly.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
-At least 5-6 glasses of liquid should be taken daily.
+At least 1-2 liters of liquid should be taken daily.
 Try not to miss a single meal.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
-Caution: If you suddenly sit up or stand from a lying position you may become dizzy.
+Caution: If you suddenly sit up or stand from a lying position you may become dizzy and faint.
 If you are lying down following surgery, make sure you sit for one minute before standing.

 It is not uncommon to have some sensitivity in your remaining teeth following removal of your third molars.
 Some patients even report a sensation that their teeth have shifted position.
 Your teeth will not change position in the immediate postoperative period.
 If you have an orthodontic retainer please resume wearing your retainer within one week of surgery.